Building your own

 - R2, R4-R5: These 3 resistors are only needed for the push buttons.
 The default clock code does not require these.

 - L1: The LDR can be omitted and the set brightness value set non-zero.
-With the LDR fitted, the display bright dims at the room darkens.
+With the LDR fitted, the display dims as the room darkens.

 The light mesh’s purpose is to isolate each LED to each character, so that each LED only lights one character.